 Targeted therapy for non-Hodgkin lymphoma

-Targeted therapy drugs attack specific particles (molecules) in cancer cells to stop the cancer growing or to reduce its size.
+Targeted therapy drugs attack specific features of cancer cells to stop the cancer growing or to reduce its size.

 Learn more about: